-'My soul waitsth only upon God [marg: is silent unto God]; from Him cometh my salvation.'-Ps. lxii.
-1 (B.V.).
+"My soul waiteth only upon God [marg: is silent unto God]; from Him cometh my salvation."
+Ps.
+62:1

-IF salvation indeed comes from God, and is entirely His work, just as our creation was, it follows, as a matter of course, that our first and highest duty is to wait on Him to do that work as pleases Him.
+If salvation indeed comes from God, and is entirely His work, just as creation was, it follows, as a matter of course, that our first and highest duty is to wait on Him to do the work that pleases Him.
 Waiting becomes then the only way to the experience of a full salvation, the only way, truly, to know God as the God of our salvation.
 All the difficulties that are brought forward as keeping us back from full salvation, have their cause in this one thing: the defective knowledge and practice of waiting upon God.
 All that the Church and its members need for the manifestation of the mighty power of God in the world, is the return to our true place, the place that belongs to us, both in creation and redemption, the place of absolute and unceasing dependence upon God.
 Let us strive to see what the elements are that make up this most blessed and needful waiting upon God: it may help us to discover the reasons why this grace is so little cultivated, and to feel how infinitely desirable it is that the Church, that we ourselves, should at any price learn its blessed secret.